kubernetes-sigs/sig-storage-local-static-provisioner/docs/provisioner.md

   #       # intended to use as a formatted filesystem volume or to remain in block
   #       # state.
 Value of Filesystem is implied when omitted.
   #       volumeMode: Filesystem
+  #       # Access mode of the volume. default to ReadWriteOnce if not specified.
+  #       accessMode: ReadWriteOnce
   #       # The filesystem to format before mounting on the node.
 This applies
   #       # only when the volume source is a device and mode is Filesystem.
   #       # The default value is to auto-select a filesystem in Kubernetes if unspecified.